Divorce: Frequently Asked Questions

 What are separate and marital properties?

 Separate property is any property owned by a spouse before the marriage.
 It also includes any inheritance or gifts received during the marriage.
 Marital property, on the other hand, includes any property acquired during the marriage with marital funds.
-No matter which spouse earned it or whose name appears on the title, it will be considered joint property, and each spouse will have a claim to part of it during a divorce.
-In the state of New York, property will be divided in a manner that is deemed fair, but not necessarily equal.
+No matter which spouse earned it or whose name appears on the title, it will be considered joint property, and each spouse will have a claim to part of it in a divorce.
+In the state of New York, property will be divided in a manner deemed fair, but not necessarily equal.

 Note that separate property can turn into marital property if it was maintained through the use of marital funds or it increased in value due to the contributions of both spouses.

 How are assets and liabilities divided during a divorce?

 The court will decide how to divide property using the state’s equitable distribution laws.
 Each spouse will keep their own separate property and will be awarded a certain percentage of the total value of the marital property.
 Judges will consider all financial and non-financial contributions to the marriage when determining how to fairly divide property.
 Couples must remember that liabilities will be divided as well, and each spouse will be responsible for paying back a portion of their marital debt.